The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 CV Joint Noise When Driving Straight – Causes

 CV joint noise when driving straight or making turns indicates that your joints are bad or external factors are acting on them.
-You can read up on the symptoms of a bad cv joint here.
+You can read up on the symptoms of a bad CV joint here.

 One or more of the below are responsible for noises from your CV joint.